Canada–China relations: Election interference

+2019 and 2021 elections

+2025 election

+In April 2025 Canadian intelligence officials claimed that the most popular news account on WeChat, Youli-Youmian, had been used for an information operation against the upcoming Canadian elections.
+Canadian intelligence linked the operation to China's Central Political and Legal Affairs Commission.
+The operation targeted Liberal Leader Mark Carney.

 Trade

 In 1961, the government of Prime Minister John Diefenbaker passed legislation to open up the Chinese market for Canadian farmers, despite the absence of diplomatic relations.
 In 1968, the government of Canadian Prime Minister Pierre Elliott Trudeau initiated negotiations with the People's Republic of China that led to the establishment of diplomatic relations on October 13, 1970.
 Canada and China established resident diplomatic missions in 1971.
 By 1971, the countries exchanged ambassadors, and Canadian Minister of Industry, Trade and Commerce Jean-Luc Pépin visited China.
-In 1972, Canadian Foreign Minister Mitchell Sharp led a Canadian trade delegation to China and met with Premier Zhou Enlai.
+In 1972, Canadian Foreign Minister Mitchell Sharp led a Canadian trade delegation to China and met with Chinese Premier Zhou Enlai.
 Sharp also travelled to Shijiazhuang where he recognized the significant contribution to Canada–China relations of Norman Bethune.

-In 1973, Pierre Trudeau became the first Canadian Prime Minister to pay an official visit to the PRC, and in 1984 Chinese Premier Zhao Ziyang visited Canada, becoming the first Communist leader to address Parliament.
+In 1973, Pierre Trudeau became the first Canadian Prime Minister to pay an official visit to the PRC, and in 1984 Chinese Premier Zhao Ziyang visited Canada, becoming the first Chinese Communist Party senior leader to address Parliament.
 Governor General of Canada Jeanne Sauvé also conducted a state visit to China during her tenure.
 In 1985 as part of a growing concern for relations with China and Japan the Canadian Parliament passed an Act to create the Asia Pacific Foundation of Canada, a think-tank focusing on Canada–Asia relations.

 In 1976, Trudeau refused to permit Taiwan to participate in the Olympic games held that year in Montreal unless they were willing to give up the name "Republic of China," which they refused to do.
 Canada thereby became the first host country to breach its obligation to admit all teams recognized by the International Olympic Committee.

 By 1990, two-way trade exceeded CA$3 billion, and in 1992, CA$4.6 billion.
 In 1994 Canada established its four-pillar policy on China: economic partnership; sustainable development; human rights, good governance and the rule of law; and peace and security.
 That same year Prime Minister Jean Chrétien visited Beijing and Shanghai with Team Canada: two ministers, nine provincial premiers, the territorial leaders and the head of the Federation of Canadian Municipalities.
-Chrétien and Premier Li Peng signed a nuclear co-operation agreement and a letter of intent on six development projects in China.
+Chrétien and Chinese Premier Li Peng signed a nuclear co-operation agreement and a letter of intent on six development projects in China.
 The following year Premier Li Peng visited Canada to commemorate the 25th anniversary of bilateral relations and attended Canada-China Business Council annual general meeting in Montreal.